 3. Plants, Substrate and Plant Baskets

-In my pond (pictured below) I use a pond planter basket and a burlap inside.
+To keep the pond looking nice and easy to maintain I use a pond planter basket with cut to fit burlap inside.
 The burlap keeps the roots from growing everywhere as well as containing the substrate.
 Lily pads come in a weighted sack that it stays in.
 The lily will go dormant in the winter, leave it in the tank as it will bloom again in the summer.
-Plants won't grow in gravel, they need dirt just like a regular plant.
+Plants won’t grow in gravel, they need dirt just like a regular plant.
 I use a pond specific substrate that is less messy than dirt.

 There are many plants that are very happy growing in water with fish waste to fertilize them.
 Papyrus, water lilies , peace lilies, babies’ tears, water hyacinth and java moss to name a few.
 The types of plants you get buy will depend on the location of your pond, how warm the water will be and how much sun it gets.
 I’m in San Diego and my pond has papyrus, water lilies and java moss.
 My balcony is covered so I get limited sun exposure and that limits the plants I can have.

 Tap water has chlorine in it and that will kill fish.
 Use a dechlorinator before you add new water and established pond and the correct amount for the first time you fill your pond.
 Don’t bother with a pond sized bottle of dechlorinator since your pond is tiny and you won’t need much.
 Research the water in your area to understand if it needs anything else to make it safe for fish.